-- 1) When heat-sensitive insulation materials are used in a roof assembly, they must be covered with a heat-resistant insulation at least 50 mm (2") thick.
+- 1) An insulation overlay of one or more layers is required over all board-type insulation when - 1) the compressive strength of the insulation is less than 110 KPa (20 psi). - 2) the membrane will be applied with a torch flame, adhesives or hot bitumen. - 2) When heat-sensitive insulation materials are used in a roof assembly, they must be covered with a heat-resistant insulation at least 50 mm (2") thick.
 This requirement does not apply to crickets manufactured from heat-sensitive insulation and installed above the insulation assembly or on an uninsulated supporting deck structure, since the crickets serve only to promote drainage.
 However, a minimum overlay of flat board heat-resistant insulation measuring at least 50 mm (2") thick is strongly recommended.
-See also 7.1.2 Design. - 2) When hot-mopped membranes are specified for installation above crickets made from heat-sensitive insulation, the crickets must be protected from heat damage with insulation overlays.
-See also 8.3 Application. - 3) While minimum insulation panel thicknesses are permissible for some designs, the Design Authority should consider the constructability of the roof system from a material handling perspective.
-Therefore, when material are by their nature breakable, the specifier should consider specifying a thicker panel. - 4) A conventionally insulated roof assembly supporting an overburden must be designed with at least one layer of adhered composite insulation overlay - 1) no less than 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi).
+See also 7.1.2 Design. - When hot-mopped membranes are specified for installation above crickets made from heat-sensitive insulation, the crickets must be protected from heat damage with insulation overlays.
+See also 8.3 Application. - 4) While minimum insulation panel thicknesses are permissible for some designs, the Design Authority should consider the constructability of the roof system from a material handling perspective.
+Therefore, when material are by their nature breakable, the specifier should consider specifying a thicker panel. - 5) A conventionally insulated roof assembly supporting an overburden must be designed with at least one layer of adhered composite insulation overlay - 1) no less than 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi).